 Even if you can’t eat most dairy products because of lactose intolerance, you can eat one type of cheese, Gruyere.
 Lactose is the dairy sugar, and sugar is a carbohydrate.
 Consequently, a food that has no carbs can’t have any lactose.
 Fortunately, one great tasting cheese called Gruyere has virtually no carbs (less than 1 gram per serving).

 An egg has less than 1g of carbs.
 More than any other food, they have the optimal balance of the nine essential amino acids.
-Everybody knows that eggs have the high amount of cholesterol, but in fact the cholesterol we eat in eggs and other foods has little effect on the cholesterol in our blood.
+Everybody knows that eggs have some dietary cholesterol, but the cholesterol we eat in eggs and other foods has little effect on the cholesterol in our blood.

 Nuts are the best travel food

 The most portable foods that won’t spike your blood glucose are some nuts, particularly pecans and macadamias.
 Pecans have only 1g net carbs per ounce; macadamias have only 2g.
-A problem with nuts comes when you eat salted ones and eat too many.
-Fortunately, many stores offer also offer unsalted pecans and macadamias.
-Cashews are the worst nut, because they have too many carbs, 8g net carbs per ounce.
+The problem with nuts comes when you eat salted ones and eat too many.
+Fortunately, many stores also offer unsalted pecans and macadamias.

 The best bean